 We currently own a mix of clean and carbon-free energy resources balanced with traditional energy sources that are necessary for us to deliver affordable and reliable electricity to our customers 24/7.
-In 2022, approximately 55 percent of our retail needs originated from carbon-free resources, compared to approximately 39 percent (Source: U.S. Energy Information Administration, 2022 Annual Energy Review, Electricity Net Generation: Electric Power Sector) for the total U.S. electric power industry in 2021.
-While we added additional carbon-free resources in 2022, our total output from carbon-free resources decreased from 56 percent in 2021 to 55 percent in 2022 due to our fossil fuel resources being dispatched at a higher percentage than in 2021.
+In 2023, approximately 55 percent of our retail needs originated from carbon-free resources, compared to approximately 40 percent (Source: U.S. Energy Information Administration, Annual Energy Review, Electricity Net Generation: Electric Power Sector) for the total U.S. electric power industry in 2022.
 We do not receive all of the related Renewable Energy Credits (RECs) from our contracted electric supply resources and periodically sell RECs produced by our own carbon-free energy resources.
 The owner of the RECs claims the renewable attributes of the energy.
 Our resource mix does not represent the actual energy delivered to our customers.
 Market purchases and sales fill the gap between resources and customer demand.